tursodatabase/libsql/README.md

 - `SQLD_DB_PATH` - Database file, defaults to `iku.db`.
 Absolute path can be used if you want the file in a different directory than `/var/lib/sqld` - note that the folder needs to be writable for `sqld` user (uid 666).
 - `SQLD_NODE` - Node type, defaults to `primary`.
 Valid values are `primary`, `replica` or `standalone`.

 All other standard `sqld` environment variables work as well.
-Try `docker container run --rm -it sqld /bin/sqld --help` to view them.
+Try `docker container run --rm -it libsql/sqld /bin/sqld --help` to view them.

 ### Dependencies